-Falkland Islands fisheries contribute a minor proportion of the southern hake shared catch with Argentina (Ramos & Winter 2022b), likely resulting in a smaller impact on the southern hake stock.
-Argentine shortfin squid, banded whiptail grenadier, common hake, hoki, kingclip, Patagonian squid, southern blue whiting, and toothfish did not have statistically significant trends from 2010 to 2024.
+Falkland Islands fisheries contribute a minor proportion ($\leq 12\%$) of the southern hake catch that is shared with Argentina (Ramos & Winter 2022d), likely resulting in a smaller impact on the southern hake stock.
+Information of this species collected from the commercial fisheries in the FICZ is limited, which restricts our capacity to assess this stock.